modernben/forge-docs/1.0/servers/types.md

 - Node.js
 - Supervisor

-## Worker Servers

-Worker servers are intended to function as dedicated PHP queue workers for your application.
-These servers do not include Nginx and are not accessible via HTTP.
-Worker servers are provisioned with the following software:

-- PHP
-- Supervisor

-### Load Balancers

-Load balancers are meant to distribute incoming web traffic across your servers.
-To do so, load balances use Nginx as a "reverse proxy" to evenly distribute the incoming traffic.
-Therefore, load balancers are only provisioned with Nginx.

 ### Database Servers

 Database servers are intended to function as dedicated MySQL / Postgres servers for your application.
 These servers are meant to be accessed by a dedicated application or web server via Forge's [network management features](./../resources/network.md).
 Database servers are provisioned with the following software, based on your selections during the server's creation: